 As with any composting, there are a few things you shouldn’t be included in your trench composting efforts.

 Meat (cooked or uncooked), bones, and feces from meat-eating animals (cats, dogs, people) should be avoided.

 You should also avoid any plant material that you suspect has any type of disease.
 Putting diseased plant material back into your soil will just spread the problem.
 With trench composting, there is very little heat (unlike pile composting) to destroy pathogens.

 I also try to avoid any weeds that have gone to seed (no sense putting weeds back in the garden) or any weeds that can grow back from the root or stems.

-Another thing I try to avoid are seeds!
+Another thing I try to avoid is seeds!
 I’m not perfect with this, but I try not to include any seeds from my veggie scraps.
 I’m particularly careful with tomato scraps.
 I don’t want those seeds working their way back to the surface and sprouting for the next few years.

 Anything wooden should not be added to your trench composting.
-Sticks, branches and wood chips all take way too long to decompose (years in fact).
+Sticks, branches, and wood chips all take way too long to decompose (years in fact).
 And while those wooden items are decomposing they will rob your soil of nitrogen.

-I also try to avoid really heavy thick stemmed plants like corn stalks and sunflowers.
-Again these will take some time to decompose and will rob nitrogen from the soil in the mean time.
+I also try to avoid really heavy thick-stemmed plants like corn stalks and sunflowers.
+Again these will take some time to decompose and will rob nitrogen from the soil in the meantime.

-Well there you have it!
+Well, there you have it!
 My lazy man’s way of composting.
 I hope you think about ways you can incorporate trench composting into your garden.